Rights of Man: Background

 Paine was a very strong supporter of the French Revolution that began in 1789; he visited France the following year.
 Many British thinkers supported it, including Richard Price, who initiated the Revolution Controversy with his sermon and pamphlet drawing favourable parallels between the Glorious Revolution of 1688 and the French Revolution.
 Conservative intellectual Edmund Burke responded with a counter-revolutionary attack entitled Reflections on the Revolution in France (1790), which strongly appealed to the landed class and sold 30,000 copies.
 Paine's Rights of Man was printed by London publisher Joseph Johnson for publication on 21 February 1791, then withdrawn for fear of prosecution.
 J. S. Jordan stepped in and published it on 16 March.
 The 90,000-word book appeared on 13 March, three weeks later than scheduled.
-It sold as many as one million copies and was "eagerly read by reformers, Protestant dissenters, democrats, London craftsman, and the skilled factory-hands of the new industrial north".
-William Godwin and Thomas Holcroft helped with the publishing of the book, Godwin declared that "the seeds of revolution it contains are so vigorous in their stamina, that nothing can overpower them."
+It sold as many as one million copies and was "eagerly read by reformers, Protestant dissenters, democrats, London craftsmen, and the skilled factory-hands of the new industrial north".
+William Godwin and Thomas Holcroft helped with the publishing of the book; Godwin declared that "the seeds of revolution it contains are so vigorous in their stamina, that nothing can overpower them".

 Arguments

 Paine argues that the interests of the monarch and his people are united, and insists that the French Revolution should be understood as one which attacks the despotic principles of the French monarchy, not the king himself, and he takes the Bastille, the main prison in Paris, to symbolise the despotism that had been overthrown.

-Human rights originate in Nature; thus, rights cannot be granted via political charter, because that implies that rights are legally revocable, hence, would be privileges:
+Human rights originate in Nature and are antecedent to law.
+Any right granted via political charter is inherently legally revocable, which makes it a privilege, not a right: